-In c#, readonly is a keyword that is useful to define read-only fields in our applications.
+In c#, readonly is a keyword, and it is useful to define read-only fields in our applications.
 The read-only field values need to be initialized either at the declaration or in a constructor of the same class, unlike the constant keyword in c#.
 If we use

-readonly keyword with fields, then those field values will be evaluated at the runtime.
+readonly keyword with fields, those field values will evaluate at the runtime.